 Of course, I posted the same shirt once or twice more during that week and made some extra sales, but make sure you still post some content and engage with your fans or they’ll think you’re just there to sell.
 I was posting 2-3 funny images from the TV series per day (schedule your posts with FPTraffic) and I posted a link to the shirt 2-3 times per week.

-Overall, I made around $350 and sold almost 40 units from posting shirts during 1 month in 3 Facebook Fan Pages.
+Overall, I made around $350 and sold almost 40 units from posting shirts for 1 month in 3 Facebook Fan Pages.
 You can request your Teespring payment right after your campaign ends, which is really cool.
-They usually take 1-6 days to send your payment (paypal is my favorite method) depending on the day of the week.
+They usually take 1-6 days to send your payment (PayPal is my favorite method) depending on the day of the week.

 Of course, the big problem most people seem to get when they start using Teespring is that you need to reach a 10 sales goal before the campaign is actually completed.
-For starters, selling 10 shirts might be difficult.
+For starters, selling 10 shirts might be difficult (update 2019: Teespring has reduced this goal to 3 so now it’s easier to get started!).
 Especially if your Fan Page has less than 5,000 fans.
-However there are many good alternatives out there like Sunfrog Shirts, which pays you per every shirt you sell no matter if it’s just 1 or 4 or anything below 10.
+However, there are many good alternatives out there like Sunfrog Shirts, which pays you per every shirt you sell no matter if it’s just 1 or 4 or anything below 10.

 Some of their features are: